 How has your culture influenced your taste in fashion?

-My culture values traditional notions of what it means to be a woman, so I always tried to find the right balance between being classy (b/c that is very important to me) and being bold and confident, which is also a part of who I am.
+My culture values traditional notions of what it means to be a woman, so I always tried to find the right balance between being classy (because that is very important to me) and being bold and confident, which is also a part of who I am.
 The thing I’ve worked hard on is challenging what people think a classy woman should look like.
 Sometimes boldness and confidence is confused with sexiness.
 That’s not to say that there’s something wrong with being sexy, I just don’t think we have to equate everything to that.
 When a woman looks fierce, sometimes all she’s communicating is confidence, bravery, and self love.

 So my culture has absolutely influenced my sense of fashion, but more importantly, my role models have influenced my sense of fashion.
 From my Mom, to Catherine Hepburn to Sophia Loren, all forces within in their own right.
 I get inspiration from the persona they evoke- confident, bold, and daring women ready to take on the world.
 I think it’s more about the other women in our circle who allow the space you need to discover who you are.
 The women in your life are instrumental in either contributing positively or negatively to that process.
 I think fashion allows a woman to discover her sense of self and to communicate her mindset.